alqamabinsadiq/node-api-kit/README.md

 ## Getting Started

-Just clone the repo and run `npm install` by going into the `NODE-API-KIT` folder:
+Just clone the repo and run `npm install` by going into the `NODE-API-KIT` folder and then follow the instructions as described below.

 ### Generating Private Key and Certificate